This section lists frequently used terminology

 The annual interest rate charged to a Borrower on the remaining funds available, but not yet drawn down (rate charged on the still available credit aka headroom).

-Reference id for the credit line made available to a Borrower by a single Lender for a given token on a Line of Credit.
-If a Lender deposits a second, different token into the same Line of Credit then this is treated as a separate credit line and id.
+Reference id for the credit position made available to a Borrower by a single Lender for a given token on a Line of Credit.
+If a Lender deposits a second, different token into the same Line of Credit then this is treated as a separate credit position and id.

 Interest owed by a Borrower but not yet repaid to the Line of Credit contract